Find out more about the Making Complex through a list of questions and answers relating to the facilities and more.

 No student material is allowed to be stored in the Making Complex.

 Almost any tool can be borrowed from the Making Complex by informing the student staff of what is needed.
-The staff member will then take your student ID and will keep it until the tools are returned.
+The staff member will then take your driver’s license OR government issued ID and will keep it until the tools are returned.

 Access to the knitting machine is currently only to be allowed through machine-focused design studios.